alvis/presetter/packages/presetter/README.md

 To adopt a preset to an empty project, simple run `presetter use <preset>` on your project root.
 By running this command, it will

-- create a `.presetterrc` file under the root, detailing the preset setting,
+- create a `presetter.config.ts` file under the root, detailing the preset setting,
 - add a `presetter bootstrap` command to the prepublish life cycle script in your `package.json`, and
 - bootstrap the preset at the end of the process.